golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

             Even if there's not enough deposit, we don't reduce the claim until the moment when we actually create a transaction.
             The situation may change in the meantime - some claims may be canceled or the client may increase (or reduce) the deposit.
         - `tx_hash`: We're not creating a transaction yet so this field is left empty.
-8. **Unfreeze and response**: If everything goes well, Bankster sends a HTTP 200 response.
+8. **Unfreeze and result**: If everything goes well, the operation returns.
-    - IDs of all the created `DepositClaim`s are included in the response.
+    - All the created `DepositClaim`s are included in the result.
         At least one claim must have been created.
     - Database locks on `EthereumAccount`s are released.

 ##### Expected Concent Core behavior
-- Concent Core contacts this endpoint at the beginning of a use case, after validating client's message and determining that the service can be performed.
+- Concent Core executes this operation at the beginning of a use case, after validating client's message and determining that the service can be performed.
-- Concent Core can access `DepositClaim` objects created by Bankster.
+- Concent Core can access `DepositClaim` objects created by Bankster (they're in the same database).
-- Concent Core is responsible for removing `DepositClaim` objects if it fails at any point after receiving a positive response from Bankster.
+- Concent Core is responsible for removing `DepositClaim` objects if it fails at any point after the operation if the operation has succeeded.
     - Bankster removes `DepositClaim` objects only after they're successfully paid for.
 - Concent Core is responsible for removing `DepositClaim` objects if the outcome of the use case indicates that they don't need to be paid (e.g. if additional verification confirms requestor's decision to reject the result).
 - `Client` and `DepositAccount` objects are never removed.
     They stay in the database even if the operation fails and even after all the `DepositClaim`s that refer to them are removed.

-#### `POST bankster/finalize-payments/` endpoint
-- **Input format**: JSON
-- **Output format**: JSON
+#### `finalize payments` operation

-This endpoint tells Bankster to either pay out claimed funds or discard the claims.
+This operation tells Bankster to either pay out claimed funds or discard the claims.

-Concent Core communicates with this endpoint at the end of any use case that may require payment from deposit within a single subtask.
+Concent Core performs this operation at the end of any use case that may require payment from deposit within a single subtask.
 Currently those are `ForcedAcceptance` and `AdditionalVerification`.
-`ForcedPayment` use case operates on more than one subtask and for that reason requires a separate endpoint.
+`ForcedPayment` use case operates on more than one subtask and for that reason requires a separate operation.

 Claims for which the disposition is not to pay are simply discarded, freeing the funds.
 This may happen for example when verification confirms requestor's claim and he's freed from the responsibility of covering computation cost.